slowburn-dev/DataConfig/Misc/Docs/src/Design.md

     - `DataConfigCore` only depends on `Core` and `CoreUObject` and can be used in standalone `Program` targets.
     - There's `DataConfigHeadless` program target that runs automation tests as a console app.
     - DataConfig classes are `UObject` free, making the API stack friendly.
+    - Builtin features serve as examples and sensible defaults.
+Users are expected to write on their own `Reader/Writer/Handlers`.

 - Prefer idiomatic and user friendly over runtime performance.